 - Advocates for and assists you in accessing and effectively using community resources

 - Assists you in activities of daily living such as having medication routines, schedules, budgeting skills, etc.

 - Assists you in implementing emotion-regulation techniques learned in therapy

 - Helps you manage crisis situations through teaching crisis coping-skills

 - Assists you with developing or improving interpersonal skills…and more

 Who is eligible to receive this service?

-Medicaid recipients ages 4 and older who have a mental health or substance use disorder and need help with skill-building, crisis management skills and other behavior interventions outside of therapy sessions.
+Medicaid recipients ages 4 and older who have a mental health disorder and need help with skill-building, crisis management skills and other behavior interventions outside of therapy sessions.